 The company who owned Inside Crochet were not very good at paying their designers.
 In fact, they were not very good at paying anyone.
 There are lots of stories (including proof) on line about them.
 I was paid very late for my patterns - but at least I got paid.
 Many designers didn't.
 During the time I was involved with them, they changed their name from KAL Media to All Craft Media and finally went into administration early in 2012.
 I was never paid for my final pattern.

 The craft magazines were taken over by Select Publishing later in 2012 and things have improved greatly.
-The new company has a proven track record and a good business reputation.
+The new parent company has a proven track record and a good business reputation.

 Inside Crochet is now published by Tailor Made Publishing.
 I have designed more patterns for them including this warm Aran poncho made with 100% wool from Donegal in Ireland and the Duck Bathmat and Flannel set.